A dialogical model of MULTIFAMILY GROUP THERAPY

 Because of its open, spontaneous and united context of several theoretical contributions, Interfamily Therapy represents a new metapsychology that goes beyond any other model of therapeutic comprehension, drawing its inspiration from social constructivism as a form of integration and positioning for the professional before the attended families.

 At present, there are more than twenty-five regular multi-family group experiences following the multi-family/interfamily model and successfully working in institutions across the province of Alicante, which not only consist of those related to mental health, but also educative, social and general healthcare institutions (such as pediatric units).

 Interfamily therapy integrates several forms of therapeutic intervention in an open and spontaneous context, thereby becoming the ideal eclectic and integrating model.
-Furthermore, given its openness to all social agents, it shares the principles of Attachment Theory applicated to clinical interventions and the postmodernist socio-community models such as the Finnish Open Dialogue described by Seikkula and Olson, as it works like a microsociety composed of different families and professionals in which all participants can speak for themselves and discover their genuine self.
+Furthermore, given its openness to all social agents, it shares the principles of Attachment Theory applicated to clinical interventions and the postmodernist socio-community models such as the Dialogical Practices (also related to Open Dialogue described by Seikkula and his team in Finland) as it works like a microsociety composed of different families and professionals in which all participants can speak for themselves and discover their genuine self.